iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

 You can confirm that by visiting [WorkerPass WorkerPool Grafana Portal](https://workerpool.iexecenterprise.com)

 You must see your worker name (WORKER_NAME) in the list of workers.
-Which you have set in the file worker_config.properties and his wallet.
+You specified this name in the file `worker_config.properties` and its wallet.

 ![Worker Joined WorkerPool](images/worker_joined_worker_pool.png)